-Company until August 23, 2021 had five share-based payment schemes for its employees: 2018 Stock Option Plan, 2017 Stock Option Plan, 2016 Stock Option Plan, 2014 Stoc Plans) approved by the Board of Directors of RPPL.
-According to these schemes, the employee selected by the compensation committee from time to time will be entitled to subject to satisfaction of prescribed vesting conditions.
+Company until August 23, 2021 had five share-based payment schemes for its employees: 2018 Stock Option Plan, 2017 Stock Option Plan, 2016 Stock Option Plan, 2014 Stock Option Plan and 2011 Stock Option Plan (Group Stock Option Plans) approved by the Board of Directors of RPPL.
+According to these schemes, the employee selected by the compensation committee from time to time will be entitled to options as per grant letter issued by the compensation committee, subject to satisfaction of prescribed vesting conditions.
 The employees will be issued equity share of RPPL on exercises of these Group Stock Option Plans.